 - 8 pieces prawns head and shell off, lightly grilled in pancetta fat and chopped

 - You can cook the pancetta by placing pancetta onto an oven tray and roast over medium heat until crispy or cook it in a non-stick pan over medium heat until crispy.

 - Place on kitchen wipes in a roasting tray to absorb excess oil.
 When cool enough to touch, break up the pancetta into small pieces.

 - In a non-stick pan over medium heat, add a tablespoon of butter and olive oil and then as it foams add the cabbage or kale and stir until wilted.
 Add a little seasoning and remove from heat.

-- Over low heat, start stirring the mash and add the cabbage, then the pancetta and half of the spring onions and parsley.
+- Over low heat, start stirring the mash and add the cabbage, then the pancetta, prawns and half of the spring onions and parsley.